amlh22/amlh22/README.md

 ### Hi there 👋

+I've a physics background with experience in scientific programming using Python, C++, MATLAB and Maple.

 <!--
 **amlh22/amlh22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.